 What if the landowner decides to let them stay on the land temporarily?

 Unless the landowner has already obtained planning permission for a caravan site or is a farmer and the gypsies/travellers are helping with fruit picking etc., then the landowner could be in breach of the Planning Acts and the Acts dealing with the licensing of caravan sites.
-You may wish to seek further advice from the Council's Environmental Health service.
-This department has powers of enforcement and will initially deal with illegal encampments.
+You may wish to seek further advice from the Council's Environmental Health team who have powers of enforcement and will initially deal with illegal encampments.

 What can the police do?

-The police will visit the site and in certain circumstances the police may use powers under Section 61 of the Criminal Justice and Public Order Act 1994.
+Trespass on private land is not a criminal offence, so the removal of trespassers is the responsibility of the landowner.
+However, the police can get involved if there is a criminal offence committed or public disorder.
+The police will visit the site and in certain circumstances may decide to use powers under Section 61 of the Criminal Justice and Public Order Act 1994.
 These powers will only be used in situations of serious criminality or public disorder not capable of being addressed by normal criminal legislation and in which the occupation of the land is a relevant factor.
-It is for the police alone to decide if Section 61 is to be utilised.

 The police are bound by the Human Rights Act and may be constrained to avoid using section 61 in circumstances where it would preclude welfare considerations from being applied by the civil courts.